-Singapore Airlines is one of the world’s best airlines and uber-popular with Aussies travelling overseas – or at least it was before Covid hit!
+Singapore Airlines is one of the world’s best airlines and very popular with Aussies travelling overseas – or at least it was before Covid hit!

 The only negative is that miles in the airline’s frequent flyer program, KrisFlyer, expire after three years.
 This requires monitoring and planning so miles don’t go to waste.
 It’s annoying – especially right now, as we can’t travel internationally – but given all the positive Covid vaccine news lately, we’ll hopefully be able to fly overseas again safely late next year.

 The KrisFlyer program is a transfer partner for many cards in Australia that earn a ‘flexible’ points currency, which is typically a card issuer’s own-brand currency, like Westpac’s Altitude Points or Amex’s Membership Rewards points.
-We rarely see promotions offering bonus points on these transfers (in fact I don’t recall ever seeing one), so it’s notable that Singapore Airlines has just launched a 15% bonus offer which runs until 27 December 2020.
+We rarely see promotions offering bonus points on these transfers (in fact I don’t recall ever seeing one) so it’s notable that Singapore Airlines is currently running a 15% bonus offer, which has just been extended to 16 January 2021.

 The following card issuers from Australia are participating:

 - Diners Club International